MarkVillacampa/motion-coderunner/README.md

   ruby "/Users/mark/src/motion-coderunner/motion-coderunner.rb" "$@"

+6. Add `$compiler` into "Run Command:".

-6. Create a new CodeRunner file, set the language to Rubymotion, and write some code.
+7. Create a new CodeRunner file, set the language to Rubymotion, and write some code.

 # Extra frameworks